barbarer/py4e-int/_sources/database/multTables.rst

     :answer_b: False
     :correct: b
     :feedback_a: Try again!
-    :feedback_b: Before adding new data to table, you should check if it already exists.
-This pattern of checking is very common before adding data.
+    :feedback_b: Before adding new data to a table, you should check if it already exists or use INSERT OR IGNORE.

     True or False?
 SQL will automatically check if something already exists in your data.